jQAssistant/jqassistant/_posts/2014-06-28-find-junit-assertions-without-a-message.md

 </jqa:jqassistant-rules>
 ```

-If you're familiar with jQAsisstant you'll notice that there are some concepts hiding in those queries, thus the rules
+If you're familiar with jQAsisstant you'll notice that there are some concepts hiding in those queries, thus the rule
 could be split up:

 ```xml